JP3000/School-Sports-Facilities-and-Usage-Time-Recommendations/readme.md

 ## Usage Analysis and Recommendations for Sports Facilities at the University of Macau

+## Description of Your Project

 ### Overview
 This project examines **usage patterns and optimization strategies for sports facilities at the University of Macau**.
 It focuses on three representative venues—**badminton, tennis, and squash**—and extends to a machine learning module that predicts **booking success rates**.
-The study covers data from **December 2022 to June 2024**, and it identifies clear temporal rules: **evening peaks**, **higher demand during teaching terms**, and **notable drops during exam periods**.
+The study covers data from **December 2022 to June 2024**, and it identifies clear temporal rules: **evening peaks**, **higher demand during teaching terms**, and **noticeable drops during exam periods**.

 ---